samuelbernsen08/CPSC392/README.md

-# CPSC392
+# CPSC392: Intro To Data Science

-Intro To Data Science
+## This repo contains homework and projects from my first data science course in python.